zhu04303661/screenshot-to-code-azureopenai/README.md

 # screenshot-to-code

-this project just fork form https://github.com/abi/screenshot-to-code

-Our goal in creating this project is to make the original project compatible with Azure's OpenAI service, helping more developers to use it.
+This project just fork form https://github.com/abi/screenshot-to-code Our goal in creating this project is to make the original project compatible with Azure's OpenAI service, helping more developers to use it.

-more dital you can find form that project
+more dital you can find form that project this change have refre https://github.com/abi/screenshot-to-code/pull/186/commits/88e383cbd679f9b3f946369a2ee3b16e1716b65f